pedropenna/musfealle/README.md

 /etc/lightdm/lightdm.conf is set to "lightdm-webkit-greeter" or "lightdm-webkit2-greeter".

-The next time you login the greeter theme should be shown to you.
+And that should be it!

-Musfealle means "mouse trap" in old english according to some dictionay sites.
+*Musfealle means "mouse trap" in old english according to some dictionay sites.*